-The other draw is the view: outside Fifteen’s panoramic windows, Watergate Bay glistens back at you whilst kite surfers acrobat the waves and families dig holes on the beach.
+The draw of this spot is the view: outside the hotel Watergate Bay glistens back at you whilst kite surfers acrobat the waves and families dig holes on the beach.

 With its salt-and-pepper good looks, Skiber-an-Fenten cottage is a Cornish hideaway fitting for a laid-back girls’ weekend.

 Find it hugging the coastal road between Mawgan Porth and Porthcothan, patiently waiting for life to swing by, like a doorman with a ready-to-serve glint in his eye.